Pseudodifferential operators and the Connes-Kasparov isomorphism: The Connes-Kasparov isomorphism

 \begin{proof} In the case of the motion group, the homogeneous space $K\backslash G_0$ identifies with the vector space $\mathfrak{g} / \mathfrak{k}$, and the $G_0$-equivariant operators

 are precisely the operators

 that are both $K$-equivariant and translation-invariant.

 Being translation-invariant, the operators $T$ above may be analyzed using the Fourier transform.
 We find that the properly supported, $G_0$-equi\-variant, order $0$ classical pseudodifferential operators $T$ as above are precisely the operators of convolution by $\Hom (V_1,V_2)$-valued, compactly supported distributions on $\mathfrak{g}/\mathfrak{k}$ whose Fourier transforms are $K$-equivariant, order zero classical symbol functions on $(\mathfrak{g}/\mathfrak{k})^*$ with values in $\Hom (V_1,V_2)$.

-This yields isomorphism of $C^*$-categories from $\PSDO^*_{G_0,K}$ to the $C^*$-category with objects the finite-dimensional representations of $K$, and morphisms elements of the space
+Now, every order zero, classical symbol function extends by continuity to the compactification of $(\mathfrak{g}/\mathfrak{k})^*$ in Definition~\ref{def-spherical-compactification}, and these extended functions separate the points of the compactification.
+This yields an isomorphism of $C^*$-categories from $\PSDO^*_{G_0,K}$ to the $C^*$-category whose objects are the finite-dimen\-sional unitary representations of $K$, and whose morphisms are elements of the spaces